qbikle/eve-security-dashboard/README.md

 1. **Log Data**:

    Ensure your `eve.json` file containing the security logs is available and accessible by the application.
-Place it in the `data` directory within the project root (or configure the path accordingly).
+Place it in the `public` directory within the project root (or configure the path accordingly).

 ### Running the Application